Manual Skeleton Adjustment

 How to Adjust the Skeleton

-For VR users, if you want to adjust the skeleton to be consistent with reality, you can refer to the above point 2 for adjustment.
-If you want to adjust closer to the virtual character (do not enable VRC mode), each virtual point is at the middle height of the skeleton.
+• For VR users, if you wish to adjust the skeleton to match reality, you can refer to the above point 2 for adjustment.
+If you wish to adjust closer to the virtual character (do not enable VRC mode), each virtual point is at the middle height of the skeleton.
 Adjust based on this information.
-Of course, you can also upload a model skeleton yourself [but currently there is no fine-tuning capability based on the uploaded skeleton].
+Of course, you can also upload a model skeleton yourself [although there is currently no fine-tuning capability based on uploaded skeletons].

 Other skeleton adjustments will not affect height.
 Mainly refer to the literal meaning on the left side of each adjustment.
 There are three points to note:

-, leg spacing.
-This refers to the spacing of the upper leg joints.
-If the character keeps their legs at a 90-degree angle to the ground, it can be considered the midpoint spacing of the legs. - Marked as
+• Marked as 11, leg spacing, this refers to the spacing of the upper leg root joints.
+If the character maintains a 90-degree angle with the ground, it can be considered as the midpoint spacing of the legs at this time.

-, foot length.
-It is recommended to set the foot length smaller than reality because the toe joints bend in reality, but currently, rebocap does not have this joint.
-So it is generally recommended to measure the distance from the bend to the heel.
+• Marked as 12, foot length, it is recommended that the foot length be smaller than reality because the toe joint will bend in reality, but currently rebocap does not have this joint, so it is generally recommended to measure the distance from the bend to the heel.

 Manual Skeleton Adjustment Has No Effect

-Please check if the skeleton import is applied.
-Also, for the
+Please check if the skeleton import has been applied.

 Skeleton Import